The Literacy Architects

 Phonemic Awareness and Phonics, Science of Reading

-Unlearning old habits as you switch to the Science of Reading Chances are your school or district has moved to (or is in the process of moving towards) evidence-based reading instruction — also known nowadays as the science of reading.
-And as more states...
+Chances are your school or district has moved to (or is in the process of moving towards) evidence-based reading instruction — also known nowadays as the science of reading.
+And as more states begin to adopt the science of reading and even write it into state...

 Strategies for Improving Fluency